koichi-szk/parallel_recovery_test/README.md

 ### `create.sh`

 This script is used to create test database.
 The script runs initdb, start it and run pgbench to create several WAL segments for the test and then stop immediately to leave as many outstanding WALs as possible.
 The material will be archived with tar for later reuse.
+No parameters.

 This creates default database for my login name (`koichi`).
 Please change this to your favorite value.